Skip to main content

 Availabilities: segul align, segul sequence

-For alignment and sequence commands, the app support both DNA and amino acid sequences.
-By default the data type is set for DNA sequences.
-If your input file is amino acid sequences, you will need to change the data type to aa.
+The app supports DNA and amino acid sequences for alignment and sequence commands.
+By default, the data type is set for DNA sequences.
+If your input file is amino acid sequences, you must change the data type to aa.
 By specifying the data type, the app will check if your sequence files contain valid IUPAC characters.
-Except for computing summary statistics, you can set data type to ignore to skip checking the IUPAC characters.
-It usually speeds up the computation for up to 40%.
+The --datatype ignore option usually speeds up the computation by up to 40%.

 When to use the --datatype ignore option: